 - Design Phase: Design engineers, contractors, and owners collaborate to develop refrigeration system design loads and select the best system configuration and pieces of equipment to supply adequate cooling.
 All parties involved should be aware of the proposed code changes as it relates to sizing air cooled condensers if a packaged system is selected to meet the loads. - Permit Application Phase: Typically, a contractor would develop a set of stamped engineering plan drawings on the owner's behalf, that would include refrigeration system design and equipment schedules.
 The drawings can also be developed by an independent engineering firm and are used as the basis for contractors to supply bids for the project.
 This set of plan drawings should incorporate information on the packaged refrigeration units and the related condenser design specifications.
 If the selected equipment does not comply with Title 24, Part 6, the authority having jurisdiction should provide plan check comments to correct this before providing any building permits. - Construction Phase: Contractors install the refrigeration system as described in the approved plan drawings, with oversight from the owner and authority having jurisdiction.
-The installed equipment should match what was approved and
+The installed equipment should match what was approved and specified in the equipment schedule.
+This is documented by the Covered Process Certificate of Installation and signed by the responsible party - typically the licensed mechanical contractor.

-- specified in the equipment schedule. - Inspection Phase: After construction, the owner or contractor have the responsibility to have the building and its various mechanical systems inspected by the authority having jurisdiction.
+Inspection Phase: After construction, the owner or contractor have the responsibility to have the building and its various mechanical systems inspected by the authority having jurisdiction.
 This inspection phase should include an examination of the refrigeration system to verify the compliant equipment described in the plan drawings matches what was physically installed.

 The compliance process described above is very similar to the process that currently exists for measures related to refrigerated warehouses and commercial refrigeration.
 Updates to the existing refrigerated warehouse certificate of compliance document (NRCC-PRC-E) are anticipated in order for designers, owners, and contractors to provide evidence on their design drawings that the proposed equipment complies with Title 24, Part 6.
-These compliance documents updates are expected to be analogous to the existing air-cooled condenser sizing section already included in NRCC-PRC-E. No additional acceptance testing is expected to be required.
+These compliance documents updates are expected to be analogous to the existing air-cooled condenser sizing section already included in NRCC-PRC-E. No additional acceptance testing is expected to be required as this an equipment specification and not a control specification.